-Heated tobacco units or HTUs - The term we use to refer to heated tobacco consumables, which include the company's BLENDS, DELIA, HEETS, HEETS Creations, HEETS Dimensions (defined collectively as HEETS), SENTIA, TEREA and TEREA CRAFTED, and TEREA Dimensions, as well as the KT&G-licensed brands, Fiit and Miix (outside of South Korea).
-HTUs also include zero-tobacco heat-notburn consumables (LEVIA).
+Heated tobacco units (HTUs) - The term PMI uses to refer to heated tobacco consumables, which include our BLENDS, DELIA, HEETS, HEETS Creations (defined collectively as HEETS), SENTIA, TEREA, TEREA CRAFTED, and TEREA Dimensions, as well as the KT&G-licensed brands, Fiit and Miix (outside of South Korea).
+HTUs also include zero-tobacco heat-not-burn consumables (LEVIA).

 Integrated Production System (IPS) - PMI sources tobacco directly through our leaf operations or through third-party leaf suppliers who contract farmers directly.
 IPS refers to a set of processes and ways of working between third-party leaf suppliers/PMI leaf operations and contracted farmers, from the start of crop planning until tobacco is processed and packed.
 Importantly, IPS requires third-party leaf suppliers to have a commercial contract with farmers; tier 2 farmers (not directly contracted) or tobacco purchased on the auction floor is outside the scope of IPS.
-IPS also provides technical support, provision of crop inputs and financial services to contracted farmers.
+IPS also provides technical support, provision of crop inputs, and financial services to contracted farmers.